-In this article, we’ll review the rights of mental health treatment recipients in the state of Illinois.
+In this article, we explain mental health patient rights in Illinois.
 We’ll answer questions like, “What is the Mental Health and Developmental Disability Act?” and “What basic rights are covered under the Mental Health and Developmental Disabilities Code?”

 Once a person receives mental health services, he or she cannot be denied any rights, benefits, or privileges guaranteed by law, the Illinois State Constitution, or the Constitution of the United States solely because he or she is receiving mental health services.
 Being admitted to a mental health facility doesn’t automatically mean a person is legally incompetent.
 Legal competency is determined by a separate hearing, and if a person is determined legally incompetent, a guardian is appointed to assist that person to make life decisions and manage assets.